Laharigandham/Chrome-Extension/README.md

-# Chrome Extension: [Your Extension Name]
+# Chrome Extension: [AZ problem tracker]

-A lightweight and user-friendly Chrome Extension that [briefly explain what your extension does].
+A lightweight and user-friendly Chrome Extension that bookmarks the problems and user can revisit the problem across anhy webpage.

 ---